Ioannis Papadakis: Biography

 Ioannis was born on the island of Crete around 1820.
 The Greek War of Independence broke out the same period.
 His father Giorgios was an active participant in the revolution.
 Giorgios nickname was Ksepapas.
 He was a commander in Greek War of Independence around 1821.
 He was also responsible for the Greek rebel's economic affairs.
 He represented the island of Crete as a proxy in the Second National Assembly held in Astros Kynourias between 29 March and 18 April 1823.
 Giorgios was killed in Gramvousa several years later during the Greek Revolution.
 From a young age, Ioannis showed an interest in the sciences.
 Ioanni's mentor was Greek physics professor Konstantinos Negris.
 He advised him to study in Munich.

-Ioannis traveled to Germany and studied at the Ludwig Maximilian University of Munich from 1833 to 1837.
+Ioannis traveled to Germany and studied at the Ludwig-Maximilians-Universität München from 1833 to 1837.
 He studied mathematics and astronomy.
 He briefly returned to Athens and finished a master's degree at the University of Athens.
 He studied mathematics and physics.
-He excelled in his studies and the Greek government paid for him to complete his studies at the Ludwig Maximilian University of Munich.
+He excelled in his studies and the Greek government paid for him to complete his studies at the Ludwig-Maximilians-Universität München.
 In 1842, he traveled to Paris and attended the elite prestigious institutions Ecole Polytechnique (1842) and the Ecole des Mines (1844).
 Joseph Bertrand and Auguste Bravais were professors at the Ecole Polytechnique at the time.
 Francois Arago was also affiliated with the school and Greek physicist Dimitrios Stroumpos studied at the university a decade earlier.
 When Ioannis returned to Greece he was assistant to Georgios Konstantinos Vouris at the National Observatory of Athens.